Our Services in Waconia

 Experts recommend monthly breast self-examinations and clinical breast exams every three years after age 20; a baseline mammogram between ages 35-40; and annual clinical breast exams and annual mammograms after age 40.

-To schedule a mammogram at Ridgeview Medical Center in Waconia, Two Twelve Medical Center in Chaska or Ridgeview Sibley Medical Center in Arlington, please call Imaging Services at 952-777-4471.
+To schedule a mammogram at Ridgeview's Arlington and Waconia campuses, or Two Twelve Medical Center in Chaska, please call Imaging Services at 952-777-4471.
 Be sure to schedule your test during a time in the month when your breasts are not normally tender (i.e., following your menstrual cycle).
 Inform the scheduler if you have breast implants.
 Wear a two-piece outfit to your appointment, as you will be asked to undress from the waist up.
 Ask the Ridgeview information desk attendant for directions to Imaging Services; Please arrive 15 minutes early to register, and bring any physician paperwork that pertains to the procedure.

 Be sure to call if: